Homemade “Cretons” Spread

 Québec’s unique traditional meat spread, an essential element for a Sugar Shack-style brunch!

-"Cretons" is a pork base pâté generally served on toasted bread with breakfast.
+"Cretons" is a pork-based pâté generally served on toasted bread with breakfast.
 This forcemeat-style spread is typically French Canadian, and there is no English word for it.
-“Toasts with creton please » my friend Valérie asked as a breakfast order in a Tim Horton café in the west of Canada (where English is spoken by the majority) when we were young backpackers.
-The lady at the counter did not understand even though my friend made great effort to pronounce « crutown » with the best accent possible.
-But the thing was, and still probably is, cretons are only served in the Tims* that are located in the Québec province.
-Cretons are on the menu in restaurants serving breakfast and in Sugar Shack venue brunches.
+“Toasts with creton, please », my friend Valérie asked as a breakfast order in a Tim Horton café in the west of Canada (where English is spoken by the majority) when we were young backpackers.
+The lady at the counter did not understand, even though my friend made a great effort to pronounce « crutown » with the best accent possible.
+But the thing was, and still probably is, cretons are only served in the Tims* that are located in the province of Québec.
+Cretons are on the menu in restaurants serving breakfast and in the Sugar Shack venue for brunches and lunches.
 Various home-style brands with different flavours and meats are available in supermarkets.
 It’s only since living in Australia that I first attempted to cook some from scratch.
-It’s not something I eat often, and when you make a batch with a pack of 500g of minced pork, it’s a lot.
+It’s not something we'll eat often, so when you make a batch with a pack of 500 g of minced pork, it’s quite a lot.
 Good thing you can freeze a big portion of it, which lasts a while.
 I was very picky in finding the right texture and taste that reminded me of my favourite ones.
 I started with a recipe from my grandmother Gertrude’s recipe notebook and combined ingredients to obtain the perfect balance I was hoping for.
 Now I can enjoy some cretons downunder, and like the “Tourtières” Meat Pies recipe that uses similar spices (like cinnamon, nutmeg, clove), the flavours reveal many memories from “chez-nous” (home).

 *Tim Horton was a hockey player who founded Tim Hortons Inc., a restaurant chain serving coffee, donuts, sandwiches, soup, breakfast and other fast foods.
 If you go to Canada, you can’t miss a Tim, they are everywhere in all cities, towns, roads and airports!
 Make sure to try some “Timbits”, the famous donut’s holes (bite-size of the traditional donuts in all flavours).